adiwg/mdEditor-doc/getting-started/translate-errors.md

 {% hint style='working' %}
   Translate "My First Metadata Record" to ISO 19115-2
-  * Choose 'ISO 11915-2' from the <span class="md-element">Choose Format</span> control
+  * Choose "ISO 11915-2" from the <span class="md-element">Choose Format</span> control
   * Click the <span class="btn btn-primary btn-sm"> <i class="fa fa-retweet"> </i> Translate</span> button.
 {% endhint %}

 ![Translate Record Window with Warnings](/assets/get-started/translate-mdjson-3.png){caption}

 This time things do not go quite so well.
-A 'Translation Warning' panel has popped up along with the expected <span class="md-panel">Result</span> panel.
+A "Translation Warning" panel has popped up along with the expected <span class="md-panel">Result</span> panel.
 You are being warned that although you have met the requirements for a minimal mdJSON record, there are still one or more additional requirements needed to generate a valid ISO 19115-2 record.

 No problem.
 The messages informs us that we are missing a date for the main resource citation.
 Let's break the message down by parts before we add the date.